-For the next year of 2011, the Swiss watchmaker re-introduces the Ladymatic line of charismatic ladies watches from the 1950s.
-Probably to be officially unveiled during the upcoming SIHH 2011 event, the new wristwatches will feature sensual, flowing lines and their high-grade Omega Co-Axial calibre 8520/8521 that was created specifically for the brand’s smaller pieces.
-Prepare to love the Omega Ladymatic DeVille, the gorgeous watch that will bedazzle you with polished rose gold surfaces, numerous diamonds and the most beautiful mother-of-pearl dial!
+For the year of 2011, Omega re-introduces the Ladymatic line from the 1950s.
+Officially unveiled during the SIHH 2011 event, the new collection features sensual, flowing lines, as well as their high-grade Omega Co-Axial caliber 8520/8521 that was created specifically for the brand’s smaller pieces.
+Prepare to fall in love with the Ladymatic DeVille (ref.
+422.214.171.124.55.001) that will bedazzle you with polished rose gold surfaces, numerous diamonds, and the most beautiful mother-of-pearl dial!

-This new model looks like a giant step forward for the “classic” line of Omega’s ladies watches.
+This new model looks like a giant step forward for the “classic” line of Omega’s watches designed for ladies.

-Designed as a member of their most elegant DeVille collection, the watch looks a lot more refined and elegant than the original Ladymatics.
+Designed as a member of their most elegant DeVille collection, it looks a lot more refined and elegant than the original Ladymatics.

 They could have solved the problem by making the date display window less conspicuous and putting and putting the twelfth diamond where it belonged from the very beginning, but… for some reason they didn’t.

-Otherwise, it is a brilliant-looking watch, both elegant and fashionable.
-The wave pattern that unites the front and rear parts of the case and provides a superb view at a distinctive ceramic ring is a very nice touch.
-The design makes the thickish case look a lot slimmer and lighter, and also provides the watch with more cheerful and even playful mood.
+Otherwise, it is a brilliant-looking accessory, both elegant and fashionable.
+The wave pattern that unites the front and rear parts of the case and provides a superb view at a distinctive ceramic ring is a nice touch.
+The design makes the thick(-ish) case look a lot slimmer and lighter, and also provides the watch with a more cheerful and even playful mood.
 This is particularly true for the model that comes equipped with a snow-set diamond-paved bezel.

-Very interesting timepiece, that.
-If I was on the market for a pricey Christmas gift, this beautiful watch, which is available both in yellow or rose gold and stainless steel, would be among the first in my shopping list.
+A very interesting timepiece, that.
+If I was on the market for a pricey Christmas gift, this beautiful trinket, which is available both in yellow or rose gold and stainless steel, would be among the first in my shopping list minor flaws notwithstanding.

 Power reserve: 50 hours